 Standards of Student Behavior

-SCF is dedicated to the advancement of knowledge and learning and has a concern for the development of responsible personal and social conduct.
-The College’s mission includes maintaining high standards to foster a climate of excellence; providing opportunity and access for all; and creating a supportive, personalized environment for maximum student achievement.
+State College of Florida (SCF) is dedicated to the advancement of knowledge and learning and has a concern for the development of responsible personal and social conduct.
+The College’s mission includes maintaining high standards to foster a climate of excellence; providing opportunity and access for all; and creating a supportive, safe, personalized environment for maximum student achievement.
 Sharing responsibility for this mission, students and College personnel are joined in a voluntary College community.

-State College of Florida expects its students to be mature and responsible citizens at all times and in all places.
-Whether on- or off- campus at any time, if the student’s conduct or dress is in violation of local, state or federal law, is a public nuisance or deemed improper and/or detrimental to the College, that student may be subject to disciplinary action as stated in SCF Procedure 4.10.01: Disciplinary Proceedings for Violation of Standards of Student Behavior.
+SCF expects its students to be mature and responsible citizens at all times and in all places.
+Whether on or off campus at any time, if the student’s conduct or dress is in violation of local, state or federal law; is a public nuisance or deemed improper and/or detrimental to the College; that student may be subject to disciplinary action as stated in SCF Procedure 4.10.01: Disciplinary Proceedings for Violation of Standards of Student Behavior.

 Students are expected to respect the rights and welfare of other members of the College community and its guests.
-This College recognizes that a thoughtful and reasoned search for truth can be conducted only in an atmosphere that is free of intimidation and coercion.
+This College recognizes that a thoughtful and reasoned search for the truth can be conducted only in an atmosphere that is free of intimidation and coercion.
 As such, violence, the threat of violence, disruption to the learning process and intimidation are unacceptable to the College community.

-Students are expected to assume full responsibility for their behavior and will be held accountable for their individual and/or collective actions.
+In summary, students are expected to assume full responsibility for their behavior and will be held accountable for their individual and/or collective actions.

-I. Academic Ethics
+II.
+Academic Ethics

 SCF expects all members of the College community to conduct themselves in a manner befitting the tradition of honor and integrity.
 They are expected to assist the College by reporting suspected violations of academic integrity to appropriate faculty and/or administrative staff.